 Shareholders who sell, exchange, or redeem shares generally will have a capital gain or loss from the sale, exchange, or redemption.
 The amount of the gain or loss and the applicable rate of tax will depend upon the amount paid for the shares, the amount received from the sale, exchange, or redemption (including redemptions in kind), and how long the shares were held by a shareholder.
 Gain or loss realized upon a sale, exchange, or redemption of Fund shares will generally be treated as a long-term capital gain or loss if the shares have been held for more than one year and as a short-term capital gain or loss if the shares have been held for one year or less.
 Any loss arising from the sale, exchange, or redemption of shares held for six months or less, however, is treated as a long-term capital loss to the extent of any distributions of net capital gain received or deemed to be received with respect to such shares.
 In determining the holding period of such shares for this purpose, any period during which your risk of loss is offset by means of options, short sales, or similar transactions is not counted.
 If you purchase a Fund's shares (through reinvestment of distributions or otherwise) within 30 days before or after selling, exchanging, or redeeming shares of the same Fund at a loss, all or part of that loss will not be deductible and will instead increase the basis of the new shares to preserve the loss until a future sale, exchange, or redemption.

 Federal law requires the Funds to withhold a percentage of all distributions and redemption proceeds paid to shareholders that have not provided the Funds with their correct Social Security number or other taxpayer identification number or certified to the Funds that backup withholding does not apply.
-Each prospective shareholder is asked to certify on its application to open an account that the Social Security number or other taxpayer identification number or other taxpayer identification number or other taxpayer identification to open an account that the Social Security number or other taxpayer identification number provided is correct and that the prospective shareholder is not subject to backup withholding for previous underreporting of income to the IRS.
+Each prospective shareholder is asked to certify on its application to open an account that the Social Security number or other taxpayer identification number provided is correct and that the prospective shareholder is not subject to backup withholding for previous under-reporting of income to the IRS.
 The Funds generally do not accept an application to open an account that does not comply with these requirements.